Evening Primrose

 Oenothera for breast enhancement

 Oenothera, when used alone and not during the ideal phase of the menstrual cycle, likely treats a symptom temporarily.
 When used with the right herbal combination and during the right time of the cycle, evening primrose probably has potential to increase overall estrogen response.
-Avoid evening primrose during menstruation and premenstrual phases.
+Especially, avoid evening primrose during menstruation and premenstrual phases.

+If it were to be used, evening primrose would be limited to once for mid-secretory phase (after mucus picks up).
+Oenothera required sunflower, primarily phytoprogestin herbs and minimal spearmint to cause bust growth.
+Evening primrose could cause bust enhancement other times, but that use would be unsustainable for health.
 Also, if Evening primrose were to be used, amounts should be limited.
-Use a drop of evening primrose per serving with over a teaspoon of olive oil.
+Use a drop of evening primrose per serving with a teaspoon of olive oil and 8 sunflower seed.
 Unfortunately most supplements come in high amounts.
 If you have the capsule form, dilute one capsule in olive oil for extended use.

 Evening primrose has a reputation for relieving hot-flashes.
 This unfavorable symptom is due to estrogen receptor desensitization.
+This can be used for those over 45 years of age.

 Precautions